181192/DAT158ALG/README.md

 # DAT158ALG

-## An overview of the algorithms in the cource
+## An overview of the algorithms in the course

 | Algorithm                         | Type                | O-Notation                                                                                                                                                 | Assigment | Oblig |
 | --------------------------------- | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | ----- |